 It's not just pros, either.
 Amateur riders are at it, too - though for those shorter on time there's a notable focus on intensity.

-Cameron Fraser of Nuun-Sigma Sports-London Race Team told us: “On Christmas day myself and several of my teammates will be either heading out on the road or jumping on Zwift across the country in order to stay sharp for the winter track league which runs throughout the road off-season.”
+Cameron Fraser of Nuun-Sigma Sports-London Race Team told us, speaking in 2019: "On Christmas day myself and several of my teammates will be either heading out on the road or jumping on Zwift across the country in order to stay sharp for the winter track league which runs throughout the road off-season."

 Of course, the team boasts a roster that includes a former UCI Continental rider, British Land Speed Record Holder and National Masters Champion - but they're still all full-time workers alongside cycling.